Some Suggested "Best Practices"

 include a blank copy of both the worksheet and the form in the

 Ballot Table folder.
 I recommend filling them out using a

 pencil to make it easier to correct arithmetic errors.

-the Chief Judge and Judges have to do during
+processing the Chief Judge and Judges can just quickly verify

 the draft numbers and then copy the numbers to the official